A Comprehensive Guide.

 JW's must be 'seperate from the world' because the world belongs to Satan.
 The WT is thought to be the only path to God.

-It's much easier to join the WT than it is to leave.
-At this point in time, there is no honorable dignified way to leave the WT.
-The Society says that anyone who disagrees with them is 'mental diseased'.
-Anyone who leaves is treated as a 'wicked' person, even if their only sin is disagreeing with the WT.
+Thus it's much easier to join the JW's than it is to leave.
+At this point in time, there is no honorable dignified way to resign without being labeled as an evil, wicked person that must be shunned.
+The Society says that anyone who disagrees with them is 'mental diseased' and if Jehovah's Witnesses associate with JW's who leave, they could get mental disease too.

 - Mentally Diseased Apostates